openmindednewby/cSharpInterviewPrep/notes/core-concepts.md

 # Core Concepts Cheat Sheet

 Use these snapshots alongside the [prep plan](../prep-plan.md).
-Each section includes talking points, tips, and quick reminders tailored to the HFM Senior C#/.NET role.
+Each section includes talking points, tips, and quick reminders tailored to the Senior C#/.NET role.

 ---